byteduck/duckOS/README.md

   - The root filesystem is ext2, and is writeable
 - Filesystem caching (the cache size can be changed by changing `MAX_FILESYSTEM_CACHE_SIZE` in `FileBasedFilesystem.h`)
 - A semicomplete newlib-based C standard library for programs (see [INSTRUCTIONS.md](INSTRUCTIONS.md))
-- Preemptive Multitasking and  process forking
+- Dynamic linking with shared libraries
-- A Bochs/Qemu/VirtualBox video driver (640x480x32bpp)
+- A Bochs/Qemu/VirtualBox/Multiboot video driver (640x480x32bpp)
-- Multiboot framebuffer support (requests 640x480x32bpp from the bootloader, and assumes it is such which may be problematic)

 ### Programs

 The code for these can be found in [programs](programs/).